Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Test the application after migration is complete

-Understand the usage pattern and optimize resource consumption
+Understand the usage pattern and optimise resource consumption

 Relinquish idle resources